Alex Verdugo Player Props: Red Sox vs. Guardians

-After batting .310 with four doubles, a triple, five walks and five RBI in his past 10 games, Alex Verdugo and the Boston Red Sox take on the Cleveland Guardians (who will hand the ball to Tanner Bibee) at 7:10 PM ET on Wednesday.
+The Boston Red Sox, including Alex Verdugo (.385 slugging percentage in past 10 games, including no homers), battle starter Aaron Civale and the Cleveland Guardians at Progressive Field, Thursday at 7:10 PM ET.

-He had a hitless showing in his last game (0-for-3 with an RBI) against the Guardians.
+He had a hitless performance in his last game (0-for-2) against the Guardians.

 Alex Verdugo Game Info & Props vs. the Guardians